Stephen-Seo/LevelEditor/README.md

 Note: the program is meant to be started from the terminal/cmd/powershell

+Another Note: the program is licensed under the MIT license.
+It can be found in the src folder. the font used by this program is licensed under the Apache License Version 2.0.
+That can be found in the resources folder.

 # Compiling

 The program requires SFML 2.1 and uses some C++11 code.